SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Sure, but what about asking Rarity about her part of the date?"

-"I can ask her if you want."
+"I can ask her if you like."

 "Okay, sounds like a plan."